F41zK4r1m/HackTheBox/Traverxec.md

 echo "Last 5 journal log lines:"
 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
 ```
-In the last of the code we can see that it's running "journalctl" command with sudo privileges.
-I checked the GtfoBins for "journalctl" & obsred that it invokes the default pager, which is likely to be less, other functions may apply.
+The script runs the "journalctl" command with sudo privileges in the last line of the script, which piqued my interest.
+After reviewing the GtfoBins page for "journalctl," I discovered that it invokes the default pager, often "less," which provides an opportunity for privilege escalation.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/82e18d27-9f92-4b39-9061-eebf8a005267)